-Choose Love is a community-led movement offering free social and emotional learning (SEL) to help people thoughtfully respond to any situation, circumstance, or interaction.
+Choose Love is a community-led movement offering social and emotional learning (SEL) to help people thoughtfully respond to any situation, circumstance, or interaction.

 We offer lifespan learning tailored for any age from toddlers through adulthood.
 At the core of it all is a simple daily formula to help you learn and practice essential lifeskills for improving the world around you.

 Two million people across 95 countries have already decided to choose love.

 Choose Love Movement is made possible by a global network of team members and advisors.